laech/intellij-actions-tree/readme.md

 ## Building

-To build the plugin, run `./gradlew clean buildPlugin`, then build/distributions/actions-tree-xxx.zip will be created.
+To build the plugin, run `./gradlew clean build buildPlugin`, then build/distributions/intellij-actions-tree-xxx.zip will be created.
 It can be installed by going to the IntelliJ's plugins settings, and choose install from disk.